freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/json-apis-and-ajax/access-the-json-data-from-an-api.md

 You learned earlier that objects contain "key-value pairs" that are separated by commas.
 In the Cat Photo example, the first object has `"id":0` where `id` is a key and `0` is its corresponding value.
 Similarly, there are keys for `imageLink`, `altText`, and `codeNames`.
 Each cat photo object has these same keys, but with different values.

 Another interesting "key-value pair" in the first object is `"codeNames":["Juggernaut","Mrs. Wallace","ButterCup"]`.
-Here "codeNames" is the key and its value is an array of three strings.
+Here `codeNames` is the key and its value is an array of three strings.
 It's possible to have arrays of objects as well as a key with an array as a value.

 Remember how to access data in arrays and objects.
 Arrays use bracket notation to access a specific index of an item.
 Objects use either bracket or dot notation to access the value of a given property.
-Here's an example that prints the "altText" of the first cat photo - note that the parsed JSON data in the editor is saved in a variable called `json`:
+Here's an example that prints the `altText` property of the first cat photo - note that the parsed JSON data in the editor is saved in a variable called `json`:

 ```js
 console.log(json[0].altText);